About the Design/Technology degree

 View course descriptions and requirements in ASU's Undergraduate Bulletin.

 Click here for a model Schedule Guide (This link connects you to a chart of PDF files.)

-Students planning to major in Theatre should avoid THR 2010 Analyzing Style and Form: Theatre.
-This course is a survey that is part of the "Analyzing Style and Form" theme in the General Education curriculum.
-Majors should enroll in THR 2005 Page and Stage, which is part of the "How We Tell Stories" theme.
+Students planning to major in Theatre should avoid THR 2010 The Theatre Experience.
+This course is a survey that is part of the "Imagination, Innovation, and Meaning" theme in the General Education curriculum.